taminomara/dnd-charsheet/README.md

-  - **Prepared** column contains checkboxes which indicate that the spell or action is available, i.e prepared, learned, stored in an invintory.
+  - **Prepared** column contains checkboxes which indicate that the spell or action is available, i.e prepared, learned, stored in an inventory.

   - **LR, SR** column shows how much uses of a spell you regain after a long or a short rest.